C0mposer/Spyro-1-Practice-Rom/wiki/04-save-states.md

 ## Full Save States vs. Partial Save States

-The type of save state available depends on your hardware.
+The type of save state available depends on what console you're playing on.
 See [Platform Comparison](13-platform-comparison.md) for a full comparison.

 ### Full Save States (PS2 75k–90k)

-Full save states capture and restore essentially the entire level state:
+Full save states capture and restore essentially the entire level state, like an emulator savestate.

-- Spyro position, animation, angle, state
-- Camera position and state
-- All collectables (gems, dragons, eggs)
-- Key state
-- Particle effects
-- Respawn position and angle
-- Flight level timer and collected items
-- Moving level geometry and dynamic objects (moving platforms)

-It essentially feels like a real emulator savestate

 ### Partial Save States (PS1 / PS2 30k–70k)

 Partial save states only save and restore:

-- Spyro position
+- Spyro's position
 - Camera position
 - Rat position (in Gnasty's World)

-Collectables and level state are **not** saved on these platforms.

 ---

 ## Savestate Slots

-There are **3 independent savestate slots**.
-You can switch between them at any time.
+There are **3 savestate slots** you can switch between at any time.
+Move the right stick left/right to change slots during gameplay.

 - **Current Slot** — view or manually change the active slot from the menu
-- **Switch Slot Hotkey** — quickly cycle slots without opening the menu
+- **Switch Slot Hotkey** — change the hotkey for switching slots, if you're playing on an analogless controller.

 ---